Register file: Microarchitecture

-AMD's early design like K6 do not have a register file like Intel and do not support "Shadow Register File Architecture" as its lack of context switch and bypass inverter that are necessary require for a register file to function appropriately.
+AMD's early designs like K6 do not have a register file like Intel and do not support "Shadow Register File Architecture" as its lack of context switch and bypass inverter that are necessary require for a register file to function appropriately.
 Instead they use a separate GPRs that directly link to a rename register table for its OoOE CPU with a dedicated integer decoder and floating decoder.
 The mechanism is similar to Intel's pre-Pentium processor line.
-For example, the K6 processor has four int (one eight-entries temporary scratched register file + one eight-entries future register file + one eight-entries fetched register file + an eight-entries unnamed register file) and two FP rename register files (two eight-entries x87 ST file one goes fadd and one goes fmov) that directly link with its x86 EAX for integer renaming and XMM0 register for floating point renaming, but later Athlon included "shadow register" in its front end, it's scaled up to 40 entries unified register file for in order integer operation before decoded, the register file contain 8 entries scratch register + 16 future GPRs register file + 16 unnamed GPRs register file.
-In later AMD designs it abandons the shadow register design and favored to K6 architecture with individual GPRs direct link design.
+For example, the K6 processor has four int (one eight-entries temporary scratched register file + one eight-entries future register file + one eight-entries fetched register file + an eight-entries unnamed register file) and two FP rename register files (two eight-entry x87 ST file one goes to FADD and one goes to FMOV) that directly link with its x86 EAX for integer renaming and XMM0 register for floating point renaming.
+Later Athlon included a "shadow register" in its front end.
+It is scaled up to 40 entry unified register file for in-order integer operation before decoded.
+The register file contain eight entries scratch register + 16 future GPRs register file + 16 unnamed GPRs register file.
+In later AMD designs it abandons the shadow register design and favored to K6 architecture with individual GPRs direct linked design.
 Like Phenom, it has three int register files and two SSE register files that are located in the physical register file directly linked with GPRs.
 However, it scales down to one integer + one floating-point on Bulldozer.
 Like early AMD designs, most of the x86 manufacturers like Cyrix, VIA, DM&P, and SIS used the same mechanism as well, resulting in a lack of integer performance without register renaming for their in-order CPU.
 Companies like Cyrix and AMD had to increase cache size in hope to reduce the bottleneck.
-AMD's SSE integer operation work in a different way than Core 2 and Pentium 4; it uses its separate renaming integer register to load the value directly before the decode stage.
-Though theoretically it will only need a shorter pipeline than Intel's SSE implementation, but generally the cost of branch prediction are much greater and higher missing rate than Intel, and it would have to take at least two cycles for its SSE instruction to be executed regardless of instruction wide, as early AMDs implementations could not execute both FP and Int in an SSE instruction set like Intel's implementation did.
+AMD's SSE integer operations work in a different way than Core 2 and Pentium 4; it uses its separate renaming integer register to load the value directly before the decode stage.
+Though theoretically it will only need a shorter pipeline than Intel's SSE implementation, but generally the cost of branch prediction are much greater and higher miss rate than Intel, and it takes at least two cycles for its SSE instruction to be executed regardless of instruction width, as early AMDs implementations could not execute both floating and integer in an SSE instruction set like Intel's implementation did.